rlnq/terraform_docker_jenkins/README.md

 ![image](https://user-images.githubusercontent.com/117667360/213890494-4f3ae25b-3a9b-444b-8146-24c812e5fed3.png)

-#### First stage - Build.
-I used Jenkins variables in this stage for examples:
+#### The first stage - Build.
+I used Jenkins variables in this stage:

 ![image](https://user-images.githubusercontent.com/117667360/213890566-d21987fd-2901-4b14-9cd5-d6146fccd2a0.png)

-#### Second stage - Test.
-I used shell commands:
+#### The second stage - Test:

 ![image](https://user-images.githubusercontent.com/117667360/213890626-945a5323-8999-4e47-826d-bdc9f2dc1643.png)

-#### I used 'env.BRANCH_NAME' variable to get the current branch name and the 'when' clause to specify a condition for this stage.
+#### I used the 'env.BRANCH_NAME' variable to get the name of the current branch and the 'when' clause to define the condition for that stage.
 #### In our examples, we've skipped the "Stage only for test branch" because the current branch being compiled is not a test branch.
-#### In the last stage "Push notification"we are receive Telegram notifications if our result is success.
-(Tomorrow i will make success and failure result)
+#### At the last stage "Push notification" we receive a Telegram notifications:

 ![image](https://user-images.githubusercontent.com/117667360/213890694-c44ef58f-6177-4132-880c-2c0504273c7c.png)